Start with frequent apps

 Use broader Mac customization tools only when you need system-wide theming beyond the Dock.

-Best for: Organizing Dock shortcuts and workflow layouts
+Best for: Organizing Dock shortcuts and common settings

 Limit: Not a full macOS theme engine